kyracho/digit_predictor/README.md

  <img width="350" alt="Screenshot 2024-08-26 at 10 53 59 AM" src="https://github.com/user-attachments/assets/fd70b903-4e12-41be-9722-3c69a197c704">

-## If you want to deploy your own Digit Predictor App, here is the rough outline the process:
+## If you want to deploy your own digit predictor application, here is a rough outline the process:

 ### Table of Contents
 - [Tech Stack](#tech-stack)